BlackOpsOne/Cheating-PSA/pages/bo1/Obvious-Cheating.md

 > [!CAUTION]
 > Game Mod modifies the game in such a way that makes the game completely different, even with no mod loaded.
 >
 > For example, explosives in certain situations will not damage you where in the base game it would.
-This would make situations
 >
 > As an example: You can have 4 Gersh Devices or 5 Frag Grenades.